Kromolux/Kromolux/README.md

 # 42 WOLFSBURG: LEARN TO CODE #Next Generation Tech Education - [School Page](https://42wolfsburg.de/)

+All C projects had to meet a strict standard - called [NORM](../../../42_norm).

+There is also a program thats checks for the norm in the code - called [NORMINETTE](https://github.com/42School/norminette).

 ## Status
 * passed ✅ - I finished the common core!